Aubrey Plaza: 2010–2016: Rise in film and television

 Plaza voiced Eska in the animated fantasy action television series The Legend of Korra (2013–2014).
 She also voiced Grumpy Cat in the Lifetime Network's television film Grumpy Cat's Worst Christmas Ever (2014).
-Plaza starred in the 2014 horror comedy film Life After Beth about a young woman who returns from the dead, written and directed by her husband Jeff Baena, and in Hal Hartley's drama film Ned Rifle (2014).
+Plaza starred in the 2014 horror comedy film Life After Beth about a young woman who returns from the dead, written and directed by Jeff Baena, and in Hal Hartley's drama film Ned Rifle (2014).

 In 2016, Plaza starred in Mike and Dave Need Wedding Dates alongside Zac Efron, Anna Kendrick, and Adam DeVine.
 Her role as the rebellious Tatiana earned her critical praise.
 Then, she was a guest star on HarmonQuest, as a gnome named "Hawaiian Coffee" and portrayed Aaron Burr in the "Hamilton" episode of Drunk History.
 She also provided a guest voice for the SpongeBob SquarePants episode "Mall Girl Pearl" with Betty White.
 That same year, she portrayed Cat Adams, a contract killer, first in Season 11 of the CBS television series Criminal Minds, and then again in Season 12 and 15.
 Also in 2016 she played Lenore in Dirty Grandpa beside Zoey Deutch, Zac Efron and Robert De Niro.